William Tryon: Governor of North Carolina

 Tryon was eventually able to convince the legislature to increase taxes to help pay for the project.
 The unpopularity of the new taxes spawned the derogatory nickname 'Tryon Palace'.
 In 1770, Tryon moved into the completed mansion.
 The house was "a monument of opulence and elegance extraordinary in the American colonies."
-Although he accomplished some notable improvements in the colony, such as the creation of a postal service in 1769, Tryon is most noted for suppressing the Regulator Movement in western North Carolina during the period from 1768 to 1771.
+Although he accomplished some notable improvements in the colony, such as the creation of a postal service in 1769, Tryon is most noted for suppressing the War of the Regulation in western North Carolina during the period from 1768 to 1771.
 The uprising was caused partly by taxation imposed to pay for Tryon Palace at New Bern (which Tryon made the provincial capital) and partly by tax abuse and fraud by western officials.

 Matters came to a head in May 1771, when colonial militia defeated 2,000 Regulators in the Battle of Alamance.
 Following the battle, Tryon ordered the execution of seven alleged Regulators, convicted by Judge Richard Henderson.
 Most of the men were accused of violating the Riot Act, a crime temporarily made a capital offense by the General Assembly.
 The executed men included James Few, Benjamin Merrill, Enoch Pugh, Robert Matear, "Captain" Robert Messer, Bryant Austin Sr, and one other.
 Six other convicted Regulators—Forrester Mercer, James Stewart, James Emmerson, Herman Cox, William Brown, and James Copeland—were pardoned by King George III and released by Tryon.

 The Regulator uprising is viewed by some historians as a precursor to the American Revolution.
 Tryon then raised taxes again to pay for the militia's campaign against the Regulators.
 Tryon's governorship ended, and he left North Carolina on 30 June 1771.
 Tryon Palace was reconstructed in the 1950s using the original architectural plans drawn by John Hawks.
 Many years later, in an op-ed for the Rocky Mount Telegram explaining why he wanted to limit veto power for the North Carolina governor, North Carolina State Senator Roy Cooper wrote, "Governor Tryon was hated as he ruled in opulent splendor from his palace."